MuxZeroNet/ZeroMux/README.md

 Firefox renders Remote XUL Error when it tries to pop up a dialog from an iframe sandbox.
 This [Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1313268) will be fixed in Firefox 52.
 ZeroMux still works in Firefox, except Firefox assigns random names to files.

 Google Chrome refuses to load any Media Source URL in an iframe sandbox.
-This [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=379206) was reported in 2014, but remains unfixed for more than 2 years.
+This [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=686516) was actually [reported in 2014](https://bugs.chromium.org/p/chromium/issues/detail?id=379206), but remains unfixed for more than 2 years.
 WebTorrent is also [affected](https://github.com/feross/webtorrent/issues/783) by this bug.
 Video streaming does not work in Google Chrome unless this bug is fixed.

 ## Ways to Help
 You can make ZeroMux project better by simply: